ClusterCockpit/cc-doc/content/en/docs/webinterface/views/joblist.md

 It is furthermore possible to edit the order of the selected metrics.
 This can be achieved by dragging and dropping the metric selectors to the desired order, where the topmost metric will be displayed next to the "Job Info" column, and additional metrics will be added on the right side.

 Lastly, the optional "Footprint" Column can be activated (and deactivated) here.
 It will always be rendered next to the "Job Info" column, while metrics start right of the "Footprint" column, if activated.

-### Job Count

-The total number of jobs returned by the backend for the given set of filters.

 ### Filters